 This course will survey a broad expanse of military history as an introduction to the discipline and the practice of war over time and space.
 It will examine the idea of war, changes in warfare, total war, technology, the nature of armies, the role of war in Western and non-Western society, and major theories of warfare.
-3:0:3
+3:0:3 the promise of the American Revolution."
+The seminar will impart a concentrated investigation through marked examination of primary and secondary sources, documentaries and films.
+The seminar shall comprise an inquiry of period literature.
+[United States Concentration] 3:0:3 Offered as required.

-The Civil Rights Era
+HIS 260 The Civil Rights Era